1972 United States presidential election: Results

 The Wallace vote had been crucial to Nixon being able to sweep the states that had narrowly held out against him in 1968 (Maryland, Texas, and West Virginia), as well as the states Wallace won himself (Alabama, Arkansas, Georgia, Louisiana, and Mississippi).
-The pro-Wallace group of voters had given AIP nominee John Schmitz only a depressing 2.4% of its support, while 19.1% backed McGovern, and the majority 78.5% broke for Nixon.
+The pro-Wallace group of voters had given AIP nominee John Schmitz a mere 2.4% of its support, while 19.1% backed McGovern, and the majority 78.5% broke for Nixon.
 Nixon, who became term-limited under the provisions of the Twenty-second Amendment as a result of his victory, became the first presidential candidate to win a significant number of electoral votes in three presidential elections since the ratification of that Amendment; only Trump has done the same.
 As of 2024, Nixon was the seventh of eight presidential nominees to win a significant number of electoral votes in at least three elections, the others being Jefferson, Andrew Jackson, Henry Clay, Grover Cleveland, William Jennings Bryan, Franklin D. Roosevelt, and Trump.
-The 520 electoral votes received by Nixon, added to the 301 electoral votes he received in 1968, and the 219 electoral votes he received in 1960, gave him the second largest number of electoral votes received by any presidential candidate (after Franklin D. Roosevelt's 1,876 total electoral votes).
+The 520 electoral votes received by Nixon, added to the 301 electoral votes he received in 1968 and the 219 electoral votes he received in 1960, gave him 1,040 electoral votes, the second most total received by any presidential candidate (after Franklin D. Roosevelt's 1,876 total electoral votes).
+(Note: In addition, if electoral votes for vice presidential candidates are counted, Nixon won 442 electoral votes when he was elected vice president in 1952 and 457 electoral votes in 1956, giving him 1,939 electoral votes over five presidential elections.
+Franklin Roosevelt also won 127 electoral votes when he ran for vice president in 1920, giving him 2,003 electoral votes over five presidential elections.)

 John Hospers received one faithless electoral vote from Virginia.